1 Hour + 1 Mess = 5 Crock Pot Meals!

 1. Add all the above ingredients into a freezer bag.

-2. When you are ready to cook the meal, dump the contents of the bag into the crock pot and cook on high for 4-5 hours or low for 6-7 hours Cook on high for 4-5 hours or low for 6-7 hours.
+2. When you are ready to cook the meal, dump the contents of the bag into the Slow Cooker and cook on high for 4-5 hours or low for 6-7 hours.

 * If you like the taste of chipotle but not the spiciness, you can remove the seeds.